sergiooncode/conversational-agent/README.md

 (frustrated, dissapointed, etc) in customer messages and enriching that message with the sentiment information as a label in structured format like `[User Sentiment: highly frustrated]\nUser: <message>`.

-- I started working on RAG to improve the agent system answers.
+- RAG was added to improve the agent system answers.
 On Kaggle I found a knowledge base with customer support answers from accounts on X. I researched a "cheap" way to implement RAG using an Open Source LLM model and loading the embeddings in memory.